irungentoo/toxcore/other/bootstrap_daemon/README.md

   - [Troubleshooting](#docker-troubleshooting)

-These instructions are primarily tested on Debian Linux, Wheezy for init.d and Jessie for systemd, but they should work on other POSIX-compliant systems too.
+These instructions are primarily tested on Debian Linux, Wheezy for SysVinit and Jessie for systemd, but they should work on other POSIX-compliant systems too.

 <a name="systemd" />